 Before choosing an auto body shop nearby for collision repair, glass replacement, or car painting, it’s essential to ask the following questions to determine if the shop is reliable:

-1. What credentials does the business have?
+What credentials does the business have?

+The first thing to know before selecting a body shop is how long it has been in business.
+Repairing a vehicle correctly and quickly takes knowledge and experience.
 You should also ask if they have experience with that particular type of repair and your kind of car.
 Not all technicians are familiar with foreign vehicles or classic models and this could make it more difficult to fix.

 An important sign of a reputable body shop are certifications from car manufacturers and industry associations.
 Good national certifications to look for are the AAA, the National Institute of Automotive Service Excellence (ASE), the Inter-Industry Conference on Auto Collision Repair (I-CAR), the Society of Collision Repair Specialists (SCRS) and the Independent Auto Body Association (IABA).
 These certify that technicians have been trained and have the skills to make the proper repairs safely.

-2. Can you give me an estimate?
+Can you give me an estimate?